Do Go On - 360 - Alan Turing & The Enigma

 Julian's also asking a question, writing,

-What villain or bad guy in a movie or TV show
+What villain or bad guy in a movie or TV show do you root for every time?

-Oh, Loot and Plunder.
+Oh, loot and plunder.

 Oh, yeah, Captain Pollution.

-Is that Loot and Plunder?
+Is that Luton Plunder?

 Yeah.